reply-fr/sustainable-personal-accounts/workbooks/setup-continuous-deployment.md

 - Source ARN is the one of the CodeCommit repository, e.g., `arn:aws:codecommit:eu-west-1:111111111111:SpaSettings`
 - For the allowed action select `lambda:InvokeFunction`
 - Click on button `Save`

+### Trigger the Lambda function on every push to the main git branch

 Finally we run the Lambda function on every push to the main branch of the CodeCommit repository:
 - Go to the CodeCommit console